abbec/deferred/Doc/Report/report.md

 regarding for example transparent objects, there is a tendency to try to innovate new algorithms that uses the best parts of both deferred and forward rendering.
-Also, it is hard to predict what future graphics hardware will bring in form of shader branching capabilities which could make the situation better.
+Also, it is hard to predict what future graphics hardware will bring in form of shader branching capabilities which could change the situation.

 Another fairly big disadvantage of the algorithm is that it does not support hardware antialiasing.
 Antialiasing has to be done with